 - Assembled cake: keep it in the refrigerator, well covered to prevent dryness.
 This is important because the apple in the batter will start to ferment if left at room temperature for a few days.
 Trust me on this one.

-Maple Walnut (or Pecan) Carrot Cake
+Variation: Maple Nut Carrot Cake

 Related recipes you might like: